BattMoTeam/BattMo/readme.rst

 Installation
 ------------

-BatMo is based on `MRST <https://www.sintef.no/Projectweb/MRST/>`_, which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
+BattMo is based on `MRST <https://www.sintef.no/Projectweb/MRST/>`_, which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
 The MRST code source wil be installed directly via **git submodules**.
-To install batmo, you have therefore to clone this repository with the submodule option ``--recurse-submodules``, as follows:
+To install BattMo, you have therefore to clone this repository with the submodule option ``--recurse-submodules``, as follows:

-``git clone --recurse-submodules  git@github.com:batmoTeam/batmo.git``
+``git clone --recurse-submodules  git@github.com:BattMoTeam/BattMo.git``

 Then start MATLAB and in the directory where you cloned the repository, run: